skukla/vm-from-scratch/README.md

 2. Get the IP address of the machine from the Message of the Day (MoTD)
 3. Use ssh to tunnel in using your terminal application: `ssh magento@<YOUR_IP_HERE>`

-Note: If you clear your screen and want to recall the MoTD, use: `cat /var/run/motd.dynamic`.
+**Note**: If you clear your screen and want to recall the MoTD, use: `cat /var/run/motd.dynamic`.
+If you happen to have the VM CLI installed already, you can recall the motd with `motd`.

 <a id="setting-the-hostname"></a>
 ### Setting the Hostname